jeffwang1001/jeffwang1001.github.io/README.md

 **Hello and Welcome!**

-I am currently a 4th year MD/PhD student at <a href="https://www.uthscsa.edu/academics/biomedical-sciences/programs/md-phd" target="_blank">UT Health San Antonio</a>, where I am advised by [Patrick Sung](https://directory.uthscsa.edu/academics/profile/sungp) in the [Department of Biochemistry and Structural Biology](https://lsom.uthscsa.edu/biochemistry).
+I am currently a 4th year MD/PhD student at <a href="https://www.uthscsa.edu/academics/biomedical-sciences/programs/md-phd" target="_blank">UT Health San Antonio</a>, where I am advised by <a href="https://directory.uthscsa.edu/academics/profile/sungp" target="_blank">Patrick Sung</a> in the <a href="https://lsom.uthscsa.edu/biochemistry" target="_blank">Department of Biochemistry and Structural Biology</a>.

 My primary research interests are in DNA repair and cancer biology.
 I employ biochemical methods to examine protein complexes involved in HR mediated DNA repair and their overall functional impact on cancer progression.